 The situation in Tanzania is particularly challenging and changing daily.
-While the country is not at the same critical stage many are in the outbreak, with numbers of cases in hundreds rather than thousands and fatalities still less than 20, the authorities are acting now to reduce the impact of the virus once it hits with full force.
-Our dedicated and hardworking teams are doing whatever they can to keep supporting children there.
+While the country is not at the same critical stage many are in the outbreak, with numbers of cases in hundreds rather than thousands and fatalities still less than 20, our dedicated and hardworking teams are doing whatever they can to keep supporting children there.

 Schools have also closed, meaning many children are no longer getting the one meal a day they could rely on, and our teams have already seen an increase in numbers of children on the streets where they have little or no access to hand washing and cleanliness facilities.

 We have identified the greatest needs for vulnerable children and families as being for food and medical support, emergency shelter and basic necessities like mattresses and sanitiser, but we are also looking at ways to communicate important health and safety advice such as through radio campaigns.Read our latest campaign